 The government has announced that from 1 January 2020, it will no longer be possible to deduct administrative fines from your income tax or corporate income tax.
 As an employer, you will no longer be allowed to deduct compensations you give your employees for administrative fines.

-The Ministry also announced an increase in general tax credit (arbeidskorting) from 2020 through 2022.
+The government also announced an increase in general tax credit (arbeidskorting) from 2020 through 2022.
 The increase means that employees and employers who are liable for income tax, and have an income of between €10,000 and €98,000, will have to pay less income tax.
 The measure also means that employees who earn between €20,000 and €35,000 will benefit extra if they decide to start working longer hours.